-SOC 208/Minorities in American Society 3 hours GE 200/Race, Gender, & Human Identity 3 hours Subtotal: 6 hours
+SOC 208/Minorities in American Society 3 hours GE 200/Race, Gender, & Human Identity 3 hours Subtotal: 6 hours Total: 18 hours

 Note: Enrolling for some of these courses may require meeting prerequisites.
 Consult the current catalog or Program Director for details or questions.